wotakumoe/wotaku/qs.md

   - [Kuukiyomi](https://github.com/LuftVerbot/kuukiyomi) :glowing-star:
 - [Quicknovel](https://github.com/LagradOst/QuickNovel)

-::: info Extensions for Mihon, Aniyomi & other forks You have to sideload extension repos in mihon, aniyomi & its forks to get extensions.
+::: tip Extensions for Mihon, Aniyomi & other forks You have to sideload extension repos in mihon, aniyomi & its forks to get extensions.

 - **Auto:**